Data-Engineering-Weekly/dataengineeringweekly/README.md

 # how can I contribute founder story
 The founder's story will be published every Wednesday as a separate edition.

-Open a pull request with a simple .md file with a title and a one-pager about what you're working.
+1. Write your story with a title and one-pager or add a link to the blog post you already published your story.
+The markdown format is a preferred format.

+2. Add the file under the founder_story folder, and open a PR.

-You could also point to a blog post you already published, given that the data engineering weekly can republish the content.
+3. You could also point to a blog post you already published, given that the data engineering weekly can republish the content.

 # how can I contribute articles?